COMP6248-Reproducability-Challenge/AmbientGanReproduction/README.md

 As part of the International Conference on Learning Representations reproducibility challenge we attempted to reproduce some of the experiments in [AmbientGAN: Generative models from lossy measurements](https://openreview.net/pdf?id=Hy7fDog0b) ; a twist on the traditional baseline generative adversarial network where it is assumed that the underlying state vector is not directly observed-- instead the model must learn from images with various noise transformations applied.

 In this repo we reproduce the work in the Ambient paper for block pixel using the MNIST.
-To do so, we follow the paper in creating baseline GAN models, one that ignores that any transformation has taken place, and another that makes use of inverse transformations, shown below.
+To do so, we follow the paper in creating two baseline GAN models -- one that ignores that any transformation has taken place, and another that makes use of inverse transformations as well as the Ambient network.
+Below is a schematic of the three architectures.

 ![alt text](https://github.com/COMP6248-Reproducability-Challenge/AmbientGanReproduction/blob/master/model_flow.png "Logo Title Text 1")